-• Aggregate Demand Curve: Aggregate demand curve represents the relationship between aggregate demand price and employment.
+• Aggregate Demand Curve: It represents relationship between aggregate demand price and employment.
 It can be depicted in below figures.

 In figure X-axis represent the employment and Y-axis expected receipts or aggregate demand price.
 AD line is Aggregate demand line.
 Its slop is upward from left to right, which conclude that aggregate demand is increasing with the increasing level of employment.
 It is clearly visible that aggregate demand curve starts slightly above from O point in figure 3.2, it tells us that on zero level of employment there can be some consumption expenditure i.e., level of consumption is independent to expected receipts.
-It is called Autonomous Consumption.
 On the other hand, consumption expenditure depends on expected receipts i.e., if expected receipt is zero then consumption expenditure will be also zero.
 In this situation AD curve will starts from O point as shown in above figure 3.3.